 A Vendor Fiscal/Employer Agent

 Vendor Fiscal/Employer Agent (in accordance with IRS Revenue Procedure 70-6).
 Under the Vendor Fiscal/Employer Agent (F/EA) model, a private or public vendor entity or authority may apply for and be approved by the IRS (under IRS Rev. Proc.
 70-6) to act as an employer agent on behalf of individuals and perform similar tasks as a Government F/EA described earlier.

 The Vendor F/EA model is the most popular ISO option used by states.
-NEPA CIL (DBA) ACES$ chooses to operate as a Vendor F/EA model because it provides individuals with a high level of choice and control while ensuring state programs fiscal accountability and reducing some of the fiscal burden for participants and their representatives (e.g., payroll and bill payment).
-Vendor F/EA can perform the "bank," payroll and bill payment functions for participants without being considered the common law employer of their support workers.
+Public Partnerships, LLC (PPL) and NEPACIL (DBA) ACES$ choose to operate as Vendor F/EA models because they provide individuals with a high level of choice and control while ensuring state programs fiscal accountability and reducing some of the fiscal burden for participants and their representatives (e.g., payroll and bill payment).
+Vendor F/EAs can perform the "bank," payroll and bill payment functions for participants without being considered the common law employers of their support workers.

 The predominant role of ISOs is to enable program participants or their representatives to participate in consumer-directed support service programs.
 Some types of ISOs (Government and Vendor IRS Employer Agent-Fiscal ISOs) assist program participants and/or their representatives in performing employer-related tasks (e.g., computing, withholding, filing and depositing payroll taxes, processing payroll checks, arranging for employee benefits (e.g., workers compensation coverage).
 Some ISOs also verify legal immigration status and conduct criminal background checks on candidates for employment without being the legal employer of the worker and without the program participant receiving Medicaid benefits directly.
 Under these Fiscal ISO models the program participant or his/her representative is the legal employer of his/her support service worker.